tay2501/AI-Task-Notify-Hook/docs/source/development/contributing.rst

 Contributing
 ============

-We welcome contributions to Aitask Notify Hook!
+We welcome contributions to Ai-task Notify Hook!
 This guide will help you get started with development and contributing to the project.

 Development Setup